StarlingXWeb/starlingx-website/src/pages/blog/starlingx-harbor.md

 As an administrator, use Harbor if you want to streamline your artifact management, enhance security, and maintain compliance in your cloud-native environment.
 Here’s how Harbor can help you achieve these goals:

 * __Store a Wide Range of Artifacts:__
-With Harbor 2.0, you can store not just container images, but also other OCI (Open Container Initiative)-compliant artifacts like Helm charts, OPAs, and Singularity images.
 This unified storage simplifies the management of multiple artifact types, allowing users to access and manage all their artifacts in one place.
-Helm charts, previously hosted separately via ChartMuseum, can now be pushed directly into Harbor using Helm3.

 * __Enhance Security with Vulnerability Scanning:__
 Automate vulnerability scanning to ensure the integrity of your artifacts.
 You can configure Harbor to scan images for vulnerabilities and ensure only trusted and verified images are used in production.
 This is vital for maintaining security in dynamic, cloud-native environments.